rafik790/video-chat-app/README.md

 });

 ```
+- The RTCIceCandidate interface — part of the WebRTC API — represents a candidate Interactive Connectivity Establishment (ICE) configuration which is be used to establish an RTCPeerConnection
 - You just learn the first half of the ready event, but there's obviously more to it

 ## RTCPeerConnection - ontrackEvent